The potential of AI to transform what we mean by intelligence was recognized during the earliest days of computing

 Elementary, my dear Watson

-When, in 2007, IBM first came up with the idea of training their AI, Watson, to play a game show, let alone win it, there was some hilarity.
+When, in 2007 IBM first came up with the idea of training their AI, Watson, to play a game show, let alone win it, there was some hilarity.
 After all, it had begun as a relatively blunt instrument, once answering ‘Wonder Woman’ when asked to name the first woman in space.
-Now that’s a Marvel film I’m yet to see!

 And yet, undeterred, in 2011 ‘Watson’ took on the challenge of playing the US quiz show Jeopardy armed with a handful of rules, vast amounts of memory and processing power, and the capacity to crunch lots of data.

 It had at its ‘fingertips’ 200 million pages of text, including newspapers, books, and encyclopedias.
-It was also programmed with probabilistic reasoning – the ability to parse human language and interpret word-play, including puns.
+It was also programmed with probabilistic reasoning, which gave it the ability to parse human language and interpret word-play, including puns.
 It was ready!

 Competing against 2 current champions, Watson did more than take the lead; it won first place – a prize of $1 million.
 That’s a lot of driverless cars for Watson to cruise around in.

-Subsequently, in 2019, DeepMind created MuZero, which combines a learning model that focuses on the most critical aspects of the environment with AlphaGo’s powerful look-ahead tree search to master Go, chess, and shogi without using any rules – strategic ones or even how to play the games.
+Subsequently, in 2019, DeepMind created MuZero, which combines a learning model that focuses on the most critical aspects of the environment with AlphaGo’s powerful look-ahead tree search to master Go, chess, and shogi without using any rules.

 Incredible steps forward in natural language processing

-Advances within ‘large language models’ make it possible to understand not only conversation and requests for actions to be performed but also comprehend the, sometimes incomprehensible, language of scientific papers.
+Advances within ‘large language models’ make it possible to understand not only conversation and requests for actions to be performed but also comprehend the sometimes near incomprehensible language of scientific papers.

 Artificially Intelligent agents such as PaLM, DALL-E 2, GPT-3, and SPECTER can find semantically-related texts and even explain their relevance to searches.
 They are supported by **transfer learning**, leveraging existing labeled data from a related domain or task, and ‘transformers’ that use attention to boost the speed at which models can be trained.